Frequently Asked Questions

 Herbal and homeopathic remedies (separate cost) are offered to our patients from our licensed herbalist Dr. Alexandra Stueber.
 Administration of those remedies is explained to the patient.

-We offer limbic stress assessments (see our brochure) which are a specialized way of choosing remedy using computer technology which communicates with the body to discover the special needs.
+We also offer Health Scans which are a specialized way of choosing remedies using computer technology which communicates with the body to discover your specific needs.

 We request three to five-day advanced notice of your need for a refill to allow for shipping delays.